 Additional Qualifications, Special Education, Part 1; Junior Basic; Anglais

 Member of T.E.S.L.
 Ontario

 Ms. Shaikh teaches Grade 1 in the elementary division of Hudson College.
-Farah believes that children learn best through their strengths, and she enjoys using teaching methods that address the diversity of intelligences children display and the different ways they learn.
+Farah believes that children learn best through their strengths, and she enjoys using teaching methods that address the diversity of intelligence children display and the different ways they learn.
 Diversity is a cornerstone of her philosophy of teaching, and Farah is also passionate about creating a curriculum that reflects the diverse and unique perspectives of the many cultures that make up Canada.
-Integration of these perspectives enables youth to develop a stronger sense of identity, and helps them to become more confident and active contributors to society.
+The integration of these perspectives enables youth to develop a stronger sense of identity and helps them to become more confident and active contributors to society.
 Outside of school, Farah loves to travel and has lived and taught in Indonesia and an Inuit village in the Arctic, among other cultural communities.
 Her recent explorations in Europe have included Italy and Paris.

 Honours B.A.
 English & Media

-Honours B.A.
+Honors B.A.
 Math